douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 ==========

 This is not an official conversion tool by salesforce.com to migrate Attachments to Salesforce Files.
-This is a personal projecy by Doug Ayers to assist customers in migrating to and adopting Salesforce Files.
+This is a personal project by [Doug Ayers](https://douglascayers.com) to assist customers in migrating to and adopting Salesforce Files.
 Although this tool has been successfully tested with several customers since 2015 that have between dozens to tens of thousands of attachments, please do your own due diligence and testing in a sandbox before ever attempting this in production.